Bird Watching In Uganda

 Bird watching at Budongo Forest Reserve

-Budongo Forest is famous for providing prime forest birding in the whole of Africa.
+royal mile Budongo Forest is famous for providing prime forest birding in the whole of Africa.
 Birding along the Royal Mile has been rated by many as the number one birding spot in the entire African continent.

 Walking through mixed flocks of African greenbuls, skulking alethes, and the elusive illadopses is so fascinating.
 Xavier’s greenbul, Madagascar lesser cuckoo, Black-shouldered nightjar, Nahan’ Francolin, Puvel’s Illadopsis, crested francolin, chocolate-backed kingfisher, and Ituri batis are among the many specialties found here.